Erhuvwurhire/Erhuvwurhire-/README.md

-# 👋 Hi, I'm Erhuvwurhire Akpoghiran
+#  Hi, I'm Erhuvwurhire Akpoghiran, you can call me Erhuvwu

 **Machine Learning Engineer & Data Scientist**
 Focused on applying AI to real-world problems in the **Manufacturing** and **Energy** sectors.